SammiJiang/Glint-Tech-Project1/README.md

 3. **SCD Type 2 Implementation**
     - `Project 1`: The core pipeline that implements SCD Type 2, ensuring that historical data is preserved while accommodating new and updated records.

+- ** both project 1 and project work flow data could be viewed in HTML**

 ## Getting Started

 ### Prerequisites